 A miraculous collection of the supreme gem, Pre-War Martin!

-Eternally coveted by guitarists and collectors around the world♪ Martin's Pre-War & Wartime models have miraculously arrived!
+Eternally coveted by guitarists and collectors around the world♪ Martin's Pre-War & Wartime models are miraculously in stock!
 And all four of them are here!

 Most of them are owned by collectors, and it is extremely rare to find them on the vintage market.
 There are no so-called "for sale"!
 It is definitely a miracle that so many gems are gathered together at the same time and place!
 It is not difficult to imagine how risky it is to find such a rare item at an auction overseas.
 Now you can see them in person at THE used music store.